balazsbotond/urlcat/README.md

 ### Install

 Currently, the package is distributed via npm.
-(Zip downloads and a CDN are coming soon).
+Zip downloads are also available since v3.0.0 (A CDN is coming soon).

 ```bash
 npm install --save urlcat